-16. Are pharmacies able to order and administer Nuvaxovid[TM] (Novavax Inc.) or viral vector vaccines (Janssen)?
+16. Are pharmacies able to order and administer NuvaxovidTM (Novavax Inc.)??

-Nuvaxovid[TM] and Janssen vaccines are available through Public Health Units (PHUs).
-Pharmacies are not able to order them from the distribution centres, and therefore, should contact their local PHU to determine how eligible individuals may receive these vaccines.
+NuvaxovidTMvaccines are available through PHUs.
+Pharmacies are not able to order this vaccine from the distribution centres, and therefore, should contact their local PHU to determine how eligible individuals may receive these vaccines.
+NOTE: Janssen COVID-19 vaccines are no longer being used in Ontario as of June 30, 2023.